gajus/klaus/README.md

     [..]
 ```

-In the above example, you need to define relation between the parameter name that you will use in the query and the column name in the SQL query, e.g.
+In the above example, you need to define relation between the parameter name that you are using in the query and the column name in the SQL query, e.g.

 ```php
 $map = [